-Canon G9 X Mark II versus Panasonic LX100
+Canon G9 X Mark II vs Panasonic LX100

-The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2014.
-Both the G9X Mark II and the LX100 are fixed lens compact cameras that are based on an one-inch (G9X Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in January 2017 and September 2014.
+Both the G9X Mark II and the LX100 are fixed lens compact cameras that are based on an one-inch (G9X Mark II) and a Four Thirds (LX100) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably larger (34 percent) than the Canon G9 X Mark II.
 Moreover, the LX100 is substantially heavier (91 percent) than the G9X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the LX100 are weather-sealed.